Introduction

 You also have the option to delete an option key from this section by clicking on the trash bin icon next to each installed key.

 Access the device GUI and navigate to Issues and Diagnostics under the System Maintenance section.
-Click on System Logs.
-Then, click on the down arrow next to Download logs and click Full logs (recommended).
+Click System Logs.
+Then, click the down arrow next to Download logs and click Full logs (recommended).
 A compressed log bundle is going to be downloaded to your computer.

 Unzip the log bundle collected and locate the xstatus.txt file.
 Open this file in a note application of your choice and search for the keyword OptionKeys.
 You can find all Option Keys available for your endpoint and see which of them have been added and are active, which is indicated by the True or False value next to the corresponding log line:

-This is a picture of the Option Keys reported in the log files of a Codec Pro with Product ID that contains the "K9" character.
+This is a picture of the Option Keys reported in the log files of a Codec Pro with Product ID that contains the K9 character.
 This means the endpoint does support encryption.

 Notice the snippet: